Speed skating: History

 The origins of speed skating date back over a millennium in the North of Europe, especially Scandinavia and the Netherlands, where the natives added bones to their shoes and used them to travel on frozen rivers, canals and lakes.
-In contrast to what people think, ice skating has always been an activity of joy and sports and not a matter of transport and travel.
-For example, winters in the Netherlands have never been stable and cold enough to make ice skating a regular way of travelling or a mode of transport.

-This has already been described in 1194 by William Fitzstephen, who described a sport in London.

-Later, in Norway, King Eystein Magnusson, later King Eystein I of Norway, boasts of his skills racing on ice legs.
+Later, in Norway, King Eystein Magnusson, later King Eystein I of Norway, boasts of his skills racing on bone skates, so called "ice legs".

 However, skating and speed skating was not limited to the Netherlands and Scandinavia; in 1592, a Scotsman designed a skate with an iron blade.
 It was iron-bladed skates that led to the spread of skating and, in particular, speed skating.

-By 1642, the first official skating club, The Skating Club Of Edinburgh, was born, and, in 1763, the world saw its first official speed skating race, at Wisbech on the Fens in England for a prize sum of 70 guineas.
+By 1642, the first known skating club, The Skating Club of Edinburgh, was born, and, in 1763, the first speed skating race known in any detail was held from Wisbech to Whittlesey on the Fens in England for a prize sum of 20 guineas, won by John Lamb of Wisbech.

 While in the Netherlands, people began touring the waterways connecting the 11 cities of Friesland, a challenge which eventually led to the Elfstedentocht.

-The first known official speed skating competition for women was in Heerenveen, the Netherlands from 1 to 2 February 1805.
+The first known speed skating competition for women was in Heerenveen, the Netherlands from 1 to 2 February 1805.
 The competition was won by Trijntje Pieters Westra.

 By 1851, North Americans had discovered a love of the sport, and the all-steel blade was later developed there.
 In Norway speed skating also became popular, as there was a huge interest in the 1885 speed skating race at Frognerkilen between Axel Paulsen and Renke van der Zee.

 The Netherlands came back to the fore in 1889 with the organization of the first world championships.
 The ISU (International Skating Union) was also born in the Netherlands in 1892.

 By the start of the 20th century, skating and speed skating had come into its own as a major popular sporting activity.